-4.9 Overdose a) Symptoms
+4.9 Overdose

+Symptoms

 There is no typical clinical picture resulting from diclofenac over dosage.
-Symptoms include headache, nausea, vomiting, epigastric pain, gastrointestinal bleeding, rarely diarrhoea, dizziness, disorientation, excitation, coma, drowsiness, tinnitus, fainting, occasionally convulsions.
-In rare cases of significant poisoning acute renal failure and liver damage are possible.
+Over dosage can cause symptoms such as headache, nausea, vomiting, epigastric pain, gastrointestinal bleeding, diarrhoea, dizziness, disorientation, excitation, coma, drowsiness, tinnitus, fainting or convulsions.
+In the case of significant poisoning acute renal failure and liver damage are possible.